jbilander/sdbox/README.md

     $BFEE01 : 1011 1111 1110 1110 0000 0001   $BFDE00 : 1011 1111 1101 1110 0000 0000   CRA     Control register A
     $BFEF01 : 1011 1111 1110 1111 0000 0001   $BFDF00 : 1011 1111 1101 1111 0000 0000   CRB     Control register B

+***

+The simplest way to program this interface is directly through the hardware registers.
+This has the disadvantage that problems can occur with multitasking if another program wants to access this interface, thus it is better to access it through Amiga DOS.
+The data format is then predefined but you lose the ability to program individual bits as inputs and outputs, however.

+***

+### Digital I/O

+Digital data can be both sent and received.
+It is also possible to program individual bits of the eight bit data lines as inputs and the rest as outputs.
+This is only possible with direct programming of the hardware register `$BFE301`.

+Here we'll just look at using the entire port as input or output.
+There is also a device for this: the `parallel.device`.
+An extension must be made to the normal I/O structure in order to use this device.
+This extension has the following construction: